28 February 2025

 Embrace Leftovers and Repurposing:

 Leftovers often get a bad rap, but they can actually be transformed into delicious new meals.
 Instead of tossing them in the trash, get creative and repurpose them into another dish.
-For example, leftover roasted vegetables can be turned into a hearty soup, or yesterday’s chicken can be used to make a flavorful wrap or salad.
+For example, leftover roasted vegetables can be turned into a hearty soup, or yesterday’s chicken can be used to make a flavourful wrap or salad.
 The key is to reinvent leftovers to make them appealing and exciting.
+Another great way to ensure leftovers get used up is by setting up an ‘Eat Me First’ shelf in your fridge.
+Popping an ‘Eat Me First’ sticker on items that need to be used soon is also helpful, so they’re front of mind when you’re planning your next meal.
+Get yours here!

 Proper Storage and Preservation: